 The majority of Melbourne payday lenders operate online as it helps them keep their operating costs down.
-Although, there are some physical payday lenders who you may also want to consider.
-When looking at online lenders you can apply directly through their website using an online form and your application will usually be processed within a few minutes.
-The turnaround time for these loans is also generally quite quick, with some lenders able to have your loan amount to you within the hour.
+Although, there are some physical payday lenders that applicants may also want to consider.
+When looking at online lenders customers can apply directly through their website using an online form and their application will usually be processed within a few minutes.
+The turnaround time for these loans is also generally quite quick, with some lenders able to have the requested loan amount to successful applicants within the hour.

-On the other hand, physical lenders come with their own benefits, such as you being able to discuss your situation and loan in person.
+On the other hand, physical lenders come with their own benefits, such as giving customers the ability to discuss their situation and loan in person.
 These lenders may also offer secured loans whereby some borrowers may have a better chance of being approved for a loan.
-When you visit a physical lender you can ask questions direct to the employees to determine the reputability of the business, helping you to make a better informed decision regarding your loan.
+When a prospective applicant visits a physical lender, they can ask questions directly to the employees to determine the reputability of the business.
+This may help them to make a better informed decision regarding their loan.

 Secured vs unsecured payday loans

 Many payday lenders offer unsecured payday loans.
 This helps make for easier applications and allows lenders to provide quick turnaround time for loan amounts.
 Although, some lenders will offer secured payday loans.
 This added security may help borrowers who do not meet the payday lender’s criteria access a loan, as the lender will have a guarantee should the borrower default.
+However, customers with access to security may qualify for a lower-cost secured personal loan, even if their credit rating isn't perfect.
 The security used can be anything from household appliances, jewellery, to larger assets like cars, bikes or equity in property.

-Small amount loans generally fall into the $100 - $1,200 category, while larger payday loans can be anywhere in upwards of $5,000.
-Lenders who offer loans that fall into the first category are restricted by the amount of interest they are able to charge — namely, 20% interest per month and 4% in fees per month.
+Small amount loans generally fall into the $100 - $1,200 category, while larger payday loans can be anywhere up to $5,000 or even $10,000.
+Lenders who offer loans that fall into the first category are restricted by the amount of interest they are able to charge — namely, a 20% establishment fee and 4% in fees per month.

-What should you ask your lender about before applying?
+What should I ask a lender about before applying

 Will I be subject to a credit check, and how will my creditworthiness be assessed?